bitboss-ca/my-oh-my-zsh/README.md

 Add this to .zshrc (before the call to oh-my-zsh):
 > source $HOME/.my-oh-my-zsh/my-oh-my-zsh.sh

+Set your theme to dave in .zshrc
+> ZSH_THEME="dave"

 Link A Color Palette:
 > cd .my-oh-my-zsh && ln -s dave.custom.hot-rod dave.custom